 So, I hope by now I’ve peaked your interest in this life changing exercise habit.

-But you need to know that as great as this is to take off the pounds, you’ll want to get off on the right foot. (no pun intended)
+But you need to know that as great as running for weight loss is to take off the pounds, you’ll want to get off on the right foot. (no pun intended)

 Starting off slow when you’re new to running is the route to success, building strength, improving lung capacity, and avoiding sore muscles.

-Like I said earlier, I was 45 pounds too heavy when I started so I began with a walk/run routine partly because I knew that for best results I wanted lower intensity and a longer workout.
+Like I said earlier, I was 45 pounds too heavy when I started so I began with a running plan for weight loss partly because I knew that for best results I wanted lower intensity and a longer workout.

 That way my weight loss started immediately and I was never faced with whether or not I could actually be a runner.